Is Your Existing EHR doing its job?

 There’s nothing wrong with this, of course.
 We were all in a space where uncertainty reigned supreme and we had to do our best.
 However, now that we know that our best could be better, it may be time for another change.

 There may come a time when your EHR will be doing less good and causing more hassles.
 Often, organizations get stalled because they don’t want to switch EHRs.
 Due to a slew of challenges that you can read more about here.
 When you know how something works and you have it down to a science, it can be hard to start over again.
 However, when your EHR has become time-consuming and disruptive to the workflow of your practice due to constant workarounds and limitations or you are not satisfied with the level of support you are getting from your vendor, it might be time to consider a new platform for managing your patient records and managing your practice.

 If the EHR that you are using doesn’t offer the dynamic solutions that your practice demands, it might be time for a change.
+It is important that your EHR and billing system works well together.
 Perhaps you’ve noticed other practices using more modern software that has the latest features like premium security and encryption, cloud-based storage, and so forth.
 Several factors could impact your decision to switch.
 As the person in charge, it’s up to you to make the final call.

 Some EHRs only facilitate documentation, and have not yet evolved to enhance their solutions to include things like information sharing, billing and payments, and other interactive features.
 If your EHR is limited in this way, it’s important to seek out a new platform that will help you handle all aspects of practice management and billing.